-The tragedies struck at the end of April, within a week of one another, Seven News Australia discovered on May 5th.
-Both victims were 14-year-old students following the China policy of wearing face masks during social gatherings.
+The tragedies struck at the end of April, Seven News Australia discovered on May 5th.
+Both victims were 14-year-old students following the China policy of wearing face covers during social gatherings.

-The first boy collapsed on a running track during his gym class in Dancheng Caiyuan Middle School on April 24th, when the weather outside was no lower than 68°F.
+The first boy collapsed on a running track during the gym class in Dancheng Caiyuan Middle School on April 24th, when the weather outside was no lower than 68F.